AutumnRivers/AutumnRivers/README.md

 Hello!
 My name is Autumn Rivers, and I am a hobbyist programmer.
 Though I do wish to get into professional programming, I unfortunately don't see that happening soon.
 But nevermind that, let's learn more about me!

-I'm the founder (and sole member, so far) of @diamondgrid, and I prefer making my projects open-source when I can.
+I'm the founder (and sole member, so far) of [Diamond Grid](https://github.com/diamondgrid), and I prefer making my projects open-source when I can.
 So I use GitHub quite a bit.

 My pronouns are She/Her, and Fae/Faer.